kwk/llvm-ci/README.md

 # Do you need to be a Kubernetes/OpenShift expert?

 No, you absolutely don't have to be an expert in any of the tools involved and I cannot stress this enough!
-I use the bare minimum concept of Kubernetes or OpenShift (pod, secret, service, route).
+I use the bare minimum concepts of Kubernetes or OpenShift (pod, secret, service, route).
 As long as you have heard of containers, you should be fine.
 I learned most of it on the go but I set out to not use any of the advanced concepts in Kubernetes to auto-scale pods or restart them for example.
 The philosophy behind this approach is to make debugging easier.

 # Directory structure